Shuvagata Hom

-Shuvagata Hom Chowdhury (শুভাগত হোম চৌধুরী; born 11 November 1986) is a Bangladeshi cricketer, a right-handed batsman who represents Dhaka Division in first-class and list A cricket and Rajshahi Division in twenty20 matches.
+Shuvagata Hom Chowdhury (শুভগত হোম চৌধুরী; born 11 November 1986) is a Bangladeshi cricketer, a right-handed batsman who represents Mymensingh Division in first-class and list A cricket and Rajshahi Division in Twenty20 matches.
 He made his One Day International (ODI) debut for Bangladesh in 2011 against Zimbabwe at Harare.
 He made his Test match debut against the West Indies in September 2014.
 He made his Twenty20 International debut against Zimbabwe on 15 January 2016.

 Born in Mymensingh, Shuvagata is one of the several Bangladesh players to emerge from smaller towns.
 He is known for his quick scoring ability in the lower order and play aggressive knocks.
-He now represents the Dhaka Division in the premier league.
+He now represents Mymensingh Division in First Class Cricket.

 Shuvagata played for many years in the minor leagues before a talent scout brought him to play in Dhaka.
 He represented Dhaka's first division side, Cricket Coaching School and played as a No. 3 batsman.
 He was instrumental in making sure that his club was promoted to the premier league in Dhaka.

 Shuvagata played some fine knocks that brought him into the reckoning for the national squad.
 He was named in the provisional squad of 30 players for the 2011 World Cup.
 Shuvagata was selected for the tour of Zimbabwe after the World Cup and has acquitted himself well with some handy contributions.
 He scored 70 runs in 3 matches against them and played one other game against West Indies before being dropped.
 Since then he has been sidelined and has been overlooked even after some good performances in first-class cricket.